mislav/hanna/README.markdown

       rdoc.options << '--webcvs=http://github.com/mislav/will_paginate/tree/master/'
     end

-Either way, it's the same as using RDoc.
+Alternatively, you can use the the standard RDocTask and simply set the task's +template+ attribute to +hanna+ and append +--inline-source+ to its options attribute.

+A third alternative is to set the +RDOCOPT+ environment variable to

+    -T hanna -S

+which will make RDoc always use Hanna unless this is overridden on the command-line.
+--
-The last thing you can do with Hanna is generate documentation for installed gems.
-This is a replacement for the "gem rdoc" command.
+You also can generate documentation for installed gems, which might be more convenient than the

+  gem rdoc

+command (with the +RDOCOPT+ environment variable set as above).
+For this, do:

     [sudo] hanna --gems haml will_paginate